-Peopleof the United States are in need of a renewed federal government, reestablished on the enduring principles that our great nation was founded upon: liberty, justice, and
+Peopleof the United States are in need of a renewed federal government, reestablished on the enduring principles that our nation was founded upon: liberty, justice, and

 equality for all.
 A government “of the people, by the people, and for the people.”
 Our Founding Fathers created the Constitution as the supreme law of the land in order to preserve